HomeAll Buyer GuidesBest AI Tools for SmartRecruiters Hiring Teams (2026): Screening, Sourcing, and Talent Intelligence

 Internal mobility: Gloat

-Enterprise organizations running SmartRecruiters for external hiring often have a blind spot on internal talent.
-Employees who could fill open roles go undiscovered because internal mobility and external hiring operate in separate systems.
+Enterprise organizations running SmartRecruiters for external hiring often have a parallel problem: they are paying to source and screen people for skills they already have on payroll.
+Internal candidates go undiscovered because internal mobility and external hiring run in separate systems.

 Candidate communication: Grayscale

-SmartRecruiters handles standard email communication through its platform.
-But for organizations with high-volume hiring programs — retail, logistics, healthcare — where candidates are mobile-first and SMS is the dominant communication channel, a dedicated engagement tool adds reach that email alone cannot deliver.
+SmartRecruiters handles email communication well.
+For organizations with high-volume hiring programs across retail, logistics, and healthcare, where candidates are mobile-first and email open rates are low, a dedicated SMS engagement layer closes the response gap that email alone leaves open.

-Grayscale is a candidate engagement platform that automates text-based communication throughout the hiring process.
-It integrates with SmartRecruiters to send automated messages triggered by stage changes, deliver scheduling reminders, and collect responses via SMS.
+Grayscale is a candidate engagement platform that automates text communication throughout the hiring process.
+It integrates with SmartRecruiters to trigger SMS messages based on pipeline stage changes, deliver scheduling reminders, and enable two-way candidate responses — all synced back to the SmartRecruiters candidate record.

-Grayscale is a communication tool, not a screening or evaluation tool.
-It keeps candidates engaged but does not assess their qualifications.
-Teams should evaluate whether SMS engagement volume justifies the cost — for professional and executive roles where email is the standard channel, the value proposition is thinner.
+The honest caveat: Grayscale is a communication tool, not a screening or evaluation tool.
+It improves response rates and engagement, but does not assess candidates or advance them through the pipeline on its own.
+For professional and executive roles where email remains the standard channel, the ROI is thinner.

-Organizations using SmartRecruiters for high-volume hourly, retail, healthcare, or logistics hiring where text messaging is the primary candidate communication channel.
+Best for: Organizations running SmartRecruiters for high-volume hourly, retail, or healthcare hiring where SMS is the primary channel candidates actually respond to.

 How these tools fit together